Mentoring for future programming languages researchers

 Interested in sponsoring PLMW?

-- PLDI 2025 Reps: Umang Mathur, Jingbo Wang
+- PLDI 2025 representatives: Umang Mathur, Jingbo Wang

-- ICFP 2025 Reps: Ningning Xie, Conrad Watt
+- ICFP 2025 representatives: Ningning Xie, Conrad Watt

 - Online presence: Jules Jacobs

-- SIGPLAN EC Rep: Brigitte Pientka
+- SIGPLAN EC representative: Brigitte Pientka